OmarHazemElesawy/GUC_AVIATION/README.md

 APIs used:
 ----------
-1) Axios API: a promise based HTTP client for node js and the browser
+1) Axios API: a promise based HTTP client for node js and the browser.

-2) Stripe API:used for online payments and keeping track of said payments
+2) Stripe API:used for online payments and keeping track of said payments.

-3) Nodemailer API: used to send emails with ease
+3) Nodemailer API: used to send emails with ease.

 Programming languages used:
 ---------------------------